kondasoft/ks-bootshop/README.md

 https://www.kondasoft.com/collections/shopify-themes/products/ks-bootshop

 ## Installation
-**Note:** Please, make sure you are familiar with [Theme kit](https://shopify.github.io/themekit/), and official documentation before proceeding.
+**Note:** Please make sure you are familiar with [Theme kit](https://shopify.github.io/themekit/), and official documentation before proceeding.
 We are assuming that at this point you have already installed the Theme Kit.

 ### 1- Clone this repository (download theme files)
 Create a new folder on your computer, `cd` to it, and run the following command to copy all theme files from our GitHub repository master branch.
 Note: Include the dot at the end of the command to clone into your current directory.

 `git clone https://github.com/kondasoft/ks-bootshop .`

-### 2- Create and configure theme with Theme Kit
+### 2- Create and configure a theme with Theme Kit
-Run the following command to create a new theme in your Shopify store along with our theme files that you have just downloaded:
+Run the following command to create a new theme in your Shopify store, along with our theme files that you have just downloaded:

 `theme new --password=[your-api-password] --store=[your-store.myshopify.com] --name="ks-bootshop-v3"`

-Optional: Run this command to open your Shopify store with our theme in preview mode.
+Optional: You can just run this command to open your Shopify store with our theme in preview mode.

 `theme open`

 ## Customization
-Please don't directly modify theme files as you will lose any changes when you upgrade our theme.
-The recommended way to handle this is by creating a copy of our theme and then modifying it.
+Please don't directly modify theme files, as you will lose any changes when you upgrade our theme.
+The recommended approach is to create a copy of our theme and then modify it.
 Please follow this [official tutorial](https://help.shopify.com/en/manual/online-store/legacy/using-themes/managing-themes/duplicating-themes) to learn more.

-Also, we have provided 2 blank files (`custom.css` and `custom.js`) which are inside the `assets` folder.
+Also, we have provided 2 blank files (`custom.css` and `custom.js`,) which are inside the `assets` folder.
 It is recommended that you use these 2 files to add your styles and scripts since they will not be changed during the upgrade.

 ### Modifying styles (SCSS)
 We have provided only a few additional styles for this Shopify theme, and all of those are done via plain CSS in the `assets` folder.
 Our goal for this theme is to provide a solid foundation, completely backed by the Bootstrap framework, so that you can easily get it going with the framework you already know and love.